oracle-livelabs/developer/sqlcl-mcp-server-intro/files/create_data_and_views_prompt.md

     > ```

     > NOTE: Take care to not create duplicate data in any of the tables.
+    >
+    > NOTE: Issue the COMMIT; statement after each INSERT operation, to ensure the data has been saved to its target table.

 2. Create 25 unique entries of fictitious, but plausible data for the following table (please review the two "NOTE" notes in this section before inserting the table data):
     - manufacturer